wazuh/wazuh-documentation/source/user-manual/configuration/ossec-conf/syscheck.rst

 ``alert_new_files``
 -------------------

-Specifies if syscheck should alert on new files created
+Specifies if syscheck should alert when new files are created

 .. topic:: Default value